Through The Fibro Fog

 💭 Recipe tips and notes

-• Be sure to mix the oat topping well, so the ingredients are all combined with the melted coconut oil.
+• Be sure to mix the oat topping well, so the ingredients are all combined with the melted coconut oil and maple syrup and slightly sticky.

 • You can use both fresh and frozen rhubarb for this crisp, but note that frozen may may the fruit filling a little more 'wet'.